This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 To Bake the Madeleines:

-• Heat the oven to 375°F and grease and flour the madeleine pan.
-Alternatively, you can use a baking oil/flour spray, brushing into the crevices.
-Place the pan in the freezer for 10 minutes to chill.
+• Heat the oven to 375°F. Grease and flour the madeleine pan, or use baking spray with flour and brush it into the crevices.
+Place the prepared pan in the freezer for 10 minutes to chill.

-• Using a tablespoon cookie scoop, place a level scoop of batter into each cavity of the chilled pan.
+• Using a tablespoon cookie scoop, fill each cavity of the chilled pan with a level scoop of batter.

 • Transfer the pan to the center rack of the oven and bake for 7-8 minutes, or until the edges look golden and crisp and the cakes spring back when lightly touched.